chirangaalwis/cloudformation-apim/README.md

 3. Choose to Create new stack.

-4. Under Select Template tab, go to Choose a template and choose Upload a template to Amazon S3 option.
+4. Under Select Template tab, go to Choose a template and choose to Upload a template to Amazon S3 option.
 Then choose a new template file from your local filesystem.

 5. Select Next, after choosing the template file.